 FLAGER COUNTY, FL

-As 37 acres of underdeveloped land, Marineland is still on the National Register Of Historic Places since 1986.
+At 37 acres of underdeveloped land, Marineland has been on the National Register of Historic Places since 1986.
 Now, after 80 years of its existence, Marineland is ready to be developed as an eco-tourism paradise.
 The Town of Marineland is all set to feature 241 residential units, 35 condos or 70 beachside hotels, a town center and 50,000 s.f. commercial along with the potential of 300+ more units.

-The development will also be accompanied by the Marineland Marina, a cruising destination located between St Augustine and Daytona Beach in Florida.
-It is noted as a must-see spot for all those cruising through the intra-coastal waterway in north-east Florida, which also features a Marina building with showers, restrooms and laundry and 20 new slips of concrete floating docks and more.
+The development will also be accompanied by the Marineland Marina, a cruising destination located between St. Augustine and Daytona Beach in Florida.
+It is noted as a must-see spot for all those cruising through the intra-coastal waterway in north-east Florida, featuring a Marina building with showers, restrooms and laundry and 20 new slips of concrete floating docks and more.

-In addition to that, the developmental plan will be accompanied by the Whitney Lab expansion that is poised to become a 25,000-square-foot state-of-the-art facility, built to benefit the scientific community and the people who live in the vicinity.
+In addition, the developmental plan will be accompanied by the Whitney Lab expansion that is poised to become a 25,000-square-foot state-of-the-art facility, built to benefit the scientific community and the people who live in the vicinity.
 The Whitney laboratory employs 70 researchers and staff.
 The Lab represents the potential to partner with various other educational and research institutions.

-The Town of Marineland will be an adjunct to the Marineland Dolphin Adventure, operated by Dolphin Discovery, which takes inspiration from the original Marineland to create an ocean themed adventure featuring up-close encounters with dolphins, sea excursions and eco-tours of the Matanzas river, a conservation field station and spaces made to be available for community functions such as weddings and other special events.
-Marineland is perched on the precipice of a comeback and this time, it promises to be more than an oceanarium.
+The Town of Marineland will be an adjunct to the Marineland Dolphin Adventure, operated by Dolphin Discovery, which takes inspiration from the original Marineland to create an ocean-themed adventure featuring up-close encounters with dolphins, sea excursions, eco-tours of the Matanzas river, a conservation field station, and spaces for community functions such as weddings and other special events.
+Marineland is perched on the precipice of a comeback and this time, it promises to be more than an Oceanarium.